Marukawa’s Long-Selling Felix the Cat Chewing Gum

 When you open the silver foil, accompanied by a slip of lottery, a piece of strawberry flavor chewing gum comes into sight.

-If the word “あたり” is printed on the lottery paper, you can get one more Felix Gum for free at the store where you bought the chewing gum.
-This time, “ハズレ” appeared, which means you lost the lottery.
+If the word あたり is on the lottery paper, you can get one more Felix Gum for free at the store where you bought it.
+This time, ハズレ appeared, which means you lost the lottery.

 Taste

-The strawberry gum tastes great for the price of 10 yen (about 0.1 USD), pleasantly soft, refreshing, and satisfying with the right amount of sugar.
+The strawberry gum tastes so good for the price; it is pleasantly soft, refreshing, and satisfying with the right sweetness.

 Ingredients

 Lastly, let’s see the ingredients.
-Based on the list pictured above, the Felix the Cat chewing gum consists of sugar, dextrose, starch syrup, starch, gum base, softener, acidifier, flavoring, and colors.
+Based on the list pictured above, the Felix the Cat chewing gum consists of sugar, dextrose, starch syrup, starch, gum base, softener, acidifier, flavoring, and purple corn pigment.